-Protein is one of the most important nutrients you consume every day – and dairy protein supplies 16% of U.S. adult protein intake.
-It helps to rebuild, maintain, and repair body tissues, such as muscle.
+Protein is one of the most important nutrients you consume every day – and dairy protein supplies 16% of U.S. adult protein intake when meeting the recommendation for 3 servings a day.
+These three servings help to rebuild, maintain, and repair body tissues, such as muscle.

 What is Protein?

-Protein is a macronutrient (the others are fat and carbohydrates) that is made of building blocks, called amino acids.
-Amino acids build protein and protein builds muscle, so protein is essential to building muscle mass.
+Protein is one of the 3 major macronutrients (the others are fat and carbohydrates) that is made of building blocks, called amino acids.
+Amino acids build protein and protein builds muscle, therefore protein is essential to building muscle mass.

 Dairy foods, like milk, yogurt and cheese, naturally contain high-quality, complete protein.
-Dairy has two types of protein present – whey and casein.
+This means dairy has all of the amino acids that are needed to help repair and build muscle and keep you strong without needing it to be paired with something else.
+Inside of dairy, there are two types of proteins – whey and casein.

 Whey is found naturally in milk and is separated out during the cheesemaking process.
-Then it is pasteurized and dried into whey protein powder.
-Whey protein powder is used by itself or as an ingredient in many foods.
+After separation the whey protein is pasteurized and then dried, which turns it into whey protein powder.
+Whey protein powder is used by itself or as an ingredient in many foods to increase the protein content.

-Casein is also naturally found in milk and separated during cheesemaking.
-However, it is slower to digest than whey, meaning it stays in your system longer.
-Many people find that taking casein before bed helps them sleep better since it takes most of the night for the body to absorb the amino acids.
+Casein is also naturally found in milk and separated out during cheesemaking.
+However, it is a slower digesting protein than whey protein, meaning it stays in your system longer and aids in a longer feeling of fullness post having it.
+Many people find that taking casein before bed helps them sleep better since it takes most of the night for the body to absorb the amino acids and it helps to keep their blood sugar levels stable.

 What does Protein Do?

 Besides building, maintaining, and repairing muscle, the amino acids in protein work to develop and maintain healthy bones, hair and skin.
-Protein also helps to manage your weight, control hunger, and support a healthy immune system.
+Getting an appropriate amount of protein in your diet also helps to manage your weight, control hunger, and support a healthy immune system as protein promotes long term fullness, which is important for hunger control and weight.

 How Much Protein Do I Need?

 Current Dietary Guidelines for Americans recommend 10-35% of total calories come from protein.
 However, more may be needed for athletes or the elderly.
-The ideal amount for your lifestyle is best determined with a registered dietitian.
+The ideal amount for your lifestyle is best determined with a registered dietitian who can also help you work to incorporate it throughout the day.
 By spreading out high-quality protein throughout the day, you can help your body get the most from its protein all day long.

 Dairy Protein for the Win